 Family-owned and operated businesses come in all shapes, sizes, and ages.
 Yet they share the roots of a common attribute: quintessential authenticity.
 A family business brand has a distinctly personal voice and can uniquely build unparalleled trust.
-Trust underpins profitable brand growth.
+Trust underpins profitable brand growth because without trust customers won’t buy from you.

 Global management consultancies are wise to keep a keen eye on family enterprises.
 EY suggests that family business is the world economy’s “secret driver of success.”
 Their research library published a 2015 report undertaken with Kennesaw State University Cox Family Enterprise Center (Georgia, USA) indicating that: “The importance of family businesses to the global economy is undeniable.
 They account for more than two-thirds of all companies around the world, many of which are household brand names, and 50%–80% of employment in most countries.”